avisheshkr/Todo-app/README.md

 This app allows users to keep record of todo tasks in localStorage and delete and edit them too.
+It is built using ReactJs which includes Reack Hooks.